cosmos/gaia/docs/docs/hub-tutorials/join-testnet.md

 To follow the service log, run `journalctl -fu gaiad` or `journalctl -fu cosmovisor`.

 * If you are using State Sync, the chain will start syncing once a snapshot is found and verified.
 Syncing to the current block height should take less than half an hour.
-* If you are using Fast Sync, the chain will start syncing once the first block after genesis is found among the peers. **Syncing to the current block height will take several days**.
+* If you are using Block Sync, the chain will start syncing once the first block after genesis is found among the peers. **Syncing to the current block height will take several days**.

 ## Create a Validator (Optional)